AI-READI/high-level-dataset-structure/main/v1.0.0/metadata_files/dataset_description_specs.md

 This metadata file must be named `dataset_description`.

 ### Format
-This metadata file must be in the json format.
+This metadata file must be in the JSON format.
 The full name with extension must thus be `dataset_description.json`.

 ### Location
 This metadata file must be at the highest-level/root-level of the dataset.